NLog/NLog/issue-labeling.md

 * Bug-reports, even non-confirmed bugs are labels under `bug`.
 * Functional changes are labeled under 'feature'.
 Even small `features`.
 * Non-functional changes  are labeled under `enhancement`.
 * Issue's that have missing info are labeled under `incomplete info`.
-If we don't get a response withing 14 days, I will **close** the issue.
+If we don't get a response within 14 days, I will **close** the issue.
 * answered questions are **closed** after 3 days.
 * Issues which have PR's are labeled under `almost ready`
 * The rest of the labels should be straightforward ;)